tdpreece/TestObjectBuilderCsharp/README.md

 will only set values on the product that have been set on the builder using the With method.

-This project also contains a TestObjectBuilderBuilder class, which can create TestObjectBuilders at run time.
+This project also contains a TestObjectBuilderBuilder class (work in progress *), which can create TestObjectBuilders at run time.
 The following code creates a TestObjectBuilder that has the same structure as ProductBuilderUsingBaseClass described above.
 ```
             var constructorArguments = new TestObjectConstructorArgumentList() {